Systemic mastocytosis

 • When did your symptoms start?

-• Do you have allergies or have you had any allergic reactions?
+• Do you have allergies?
+Have you had any allergic reactions?

 • What triggers your allergy?

-• What seems to make your symptoms worse or better?
+• What seems to make your symptoms worse?
+What seems to make your symptoms better?

 • Have you been diagnosed or treated for any other medical conditions?